Pine-Sec/pine-sec.github.io/_posts/2025-06-23-On-Storytelling-vs.-Fact-sharing.md

 And listen, this has to apply to our presentations too.
 AI?
 Getting increasingly better at delivering data.
 Hell, AI can read data off a PowerPoint if you tell it to.
 You want to stand out?
 You want to make people remember you?
 Don't read bullet points in relation to data.
 Tell a *STORY.* "Briefing with enthusiasm!"

-Its almost 1am now, its *been* dark and that means I should probably go lay down, and toss and turn as I think about the current state of of the geopolitical climate. (see "Iranian/Israeli conflict" subsection "Primary Iraninan Intel Analyst" Paragraph "OMG").
+Its almost 1am now, its *been* dark and that means I should probably go lay down, and toss and turn as I think about the current state of of the geopolitical climate. (see *Iranian/Israeli conflict* subsection *Primary Iranian Intel Analyst* Paragraph *OMG*).
 But I really wanted to get this written down.
 Its no longer good enough to be a good analyst.
 You have to tell a story, and learn to wield a narrative.

 ---------
 Till next time, *May your caffeine be strong, your snacks be tasty, and your intel be a story*